jeyjeyjeey/eurekabot/README.md

 [@eureka_gmot](https://twitter.com/eureka_gmot)

 ## attention
-1. use private package mlsp and gmot (my other repositries)
+1. use package mlsp and gmot (my other repositries)
 2. 3 estimators(total score digit, end score digit, melonpan) have to be trained with images.
    Weight files are not contained in this repository.